Wonderful Dream (Holidays Are Coming): Joe McElderry version

-On November 17, 2013, British singer Joe McElderry released a cover of the song as a single.
+On 17 November 2013, English singer Joe McElderry released a cover of the song as a single and it charted at #37 on the UK Indie charts.

 Charts

 Margaret version

-Polish singer Margaret recorded Polish-language version of the song titled "Coraz bliżej święta", which featured the finalists of the sixth season of The Voice of Poland.
+Polish singer Margaret recorded a Polish-language version of the song titled "Coraz bliżej święta", which featured the finalists of the sixth season of The Voice of Poland.
 It was used in Polish Coca-Cola Christmas commercial, and was released for digital download on 3 November 2015.
-The song reached number 32 in Poland the year it was released, and has re-entered the Polish charts each holiday season since, peaking at number 29 in 2021.
+The song reached #32 in Poland the year it was released, and has re-entered the Polish charts each holiday season since, peaking at #28 in 2023.